httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 #### The Domain Attribute

 The Domain attribute specifies those hosts to which the cookie will be sent.
-For example, if the value of the Domain attribute is "example.com", the user agent will include the cookie in the Cookie header when making HTTP requests to example.com, www.example.com, and www.corp.example.com.
+For example, if the value of the Domain attribute is "site.example", the user agent will include the cookie in the Cookie header when making HTTP requests to site.example, www.site.example, and www.corp.site.example.
 (Note that a leading %x2E ("."), if present, is ignored even though that character is not permitted, but a trailing %x2E ("."), if present, will cause the user agent to ignore the attribute.)
 If the server omits the Domain attribute, the user